 6. Montessori Group is committed to your data protection rights

-You have eight important rights under the data protection act 2018 and the GDPR, here’s a brief explanation of each.
+You have eight important rights in accordance with UK Data protection Law.
+Here’s a brief explanation of each.

 Right to Object

 You have the right to object to our processing of your personal information if we used it for the purpose of direct marketing.
 But remember in some cases we are bound by law to process your data.
 If you have given consent for Montessori Group to collect and process your personal data, you have the right to change your mind at any time and to withdraw that consent.
 We’ll let you know how every time to communicate with you.